transloadit/uppy/website/src/docs/dragdrop.md

 permalink: docs/dragdrop/
 ---

 DragDrop renders a simple Drag and Drop area for file selection.
-Useful when you only want local device as a file source, don’t need file previews and metadata editing UI, and the [Dashboard](/docs/dashboard/) feels like an overkill.
+Useful when you only want the local device as a file source, don’t need file previews and metadata editing UI, and the [Dashboard](/docs/dashboard/) feels like an overkill.

 [Try it live](/examples/dragdrop/)